wcyap1027/SimpleCalculatorWithDLL/README.md

 and reduced disk space.
 So, the operating system and the programs load faster, run faster, and take less disk space on the computer.

 # Example of how to create a .dll file
-In this project, I am using c++ to create an DLL file Step 1: Create an empty c++ project
+In this project, I am using c++ to create an DLL file &nbsp Step 1: Create an empty c++ project
 Step 2: Right click on your c++ project in Solution Explorer and choose "Properties" Step 3: Configuration Propeties > General > Configuration Type change to "Dynamic Library (.dll)" > Click Apply & OK